ckan/ckan/doc/extensions/signals.rst

 Signals
 =======

+.. versionadded:: 2.9

-Starting v3.0, CKAN comes with built-in signal support, provided by `blinker <https://pythonhosted.org/blinker/>`_.
+Starting from CKAN 2.9, CKAN comes with built-in signal support, powered by `blinker <https://pythonhosted.org/blinker/>`_.

 The same library is used by `Flask
 <https://flask.palletsprojects.com/en/1.1.x/signals/>`_ and anything
-written in Flask docs also applies to CKAN.
+written in the Flask documentation also applies to CKAN.
 Probably, the most important point:

-.. note:: Flask comes with a couple of signals and other extensions
-    might provide more.
+    Flask comes with a couple of signals and other extensions might provide more.
 Also keep in mind that signals are intended to notify subscribers and should not encourage subscribers to modify data.
 You will notice that there are signals that appear to do the